 If you’re thinking about playing the New York City real estate game or learning to become a real estate agent, you’ll need to learn the terminology.
-While browsing properties online you’ve probably come across some foreign words and phrases, so first things first.
-Learn what you’re reading and what you hear before you can wheel and deal real estate in New York City.
+While browsing properties online, you’ve probably come across some foreign words and phrases, so first things first.
+Learn what you’re reading and what you hear before you can wheel and deal with real estate in New York City.

 Abstract of TitleAbstract of Title